cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 whether you're logged in, you can always check using the profile control in the top right of the window.

-As the data used by these features are syndicated from our cloud servers, they will only reflect test results that were [recorded](/guides/dashboard/projects#Set-up-a-project-to-record).
+As the data used by these features are pulled from our cloud servers, they will only reflect test results that were [recorded](/guides/dashboard/projects#Set-up-a-project-to-record).

 </Alert>